nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/OWASP-Top-10.md

 The application trusts software, updates, or data that it shouldn't.

-**Example:** Installing an update from an untrusted source.
+**Example:** Installing an update from untrusted source.

-**How to prevent:** Verify updates, use trusted sources, and check software integrity.
+**How to prevent:** Verify updates, use trusted sources, check software integrity.

 ---